SShadowS/bc-webclient-mcp-server/README.md

 ### Why This Matters

 Business Central's web client uses an undocumented WebSocket protocol for all UI operations.
-This project reverse-engineers that protocol to:
+This project reverse-engineers the **WebUI protocol** (not official APIs) to:

 - ✅ **Enable AI-driven ERP automation** - Let Claude interact with BC data naturally
 - ✅ **No custom extensions required** - Works with vanilla BC installations